kim-yura/Scrap-Swap/projectnotes.md

 * CSS for no-likes in user page
 * Added keys to ScrapView colors
 * Comments: Error validation and display for empty comments
+* Like button: Signed out users can no longer click the like button and trigger animation